ASP.NET Hosting: Compare Hosting

 What operating systems does ASP.NET work on?

-ASP.NET only works on servers running Windows.
+ASP.NET only works on Windows IIS.

 Can I run an ASP.NET application on Linux?

 Not officially.
 However, the Mono project has created an Open Source, cross-platform implementation of the .NET framework.
-It is compatible with ASP.NET and be run on Linux.
+It is compatible with ASP.NET and can be run on Linux.
 (Not all features are supported, so be sure to consult the Mono documentation before deciding to go in that direction.)

 What languages can be used in ASP.NET applications?